 Dangerous - If something is considered to be dangerous, this then constitutes an immediate MoT failure and renders the vehicle illegal to drive on public roads until these faults have been rectified

-Other amendments at are likely to affect all cars, regardless of transmission, include but are not limited to: reversing light tests, brake fluid deterioration failures and further scrutiny of steering systems – a steering box with a heavy leak will result instant MOT failure.
+Other amendments that are likely to affect all cars, regardless of transmission, include but are not limited to: reversing light tests, brake fluid deterioration failures and further scrutiny of steering systems – a steering box with a heavy leak will result in instant MOT failure.